Effective Training of Convolutional Neural Networks with Low-bitwidth Weights and Activations: Experiments

 \section{Experiments}

-To investigate the performance of the proposed methods, we conduct experiments on CIFAR-100~\cite{krizhevsky2009learning} and ImageNet~\cite{russakovsky2015imagenet}.
+\textbf{Datasets and models.} To investigate the performance of the proposed methods, we conduct experiments on CIFAR-100~\cite{krizhevsky2009learning} and ImageNet~\cite{russakovsky2015imagenet}.
 We employ ResNet~\cite{he2016deep}, PreResNet~\cite{he2016identity} and AlexNet~\cite{krizhevsky2012imagenet} for experiments.
 We use a variant of the AlexNet structure by removing dropout layers and add batch normalization after each convolutional layer and fully-connected layer.
 This structure is widely used in previous works~\cite{zhou2016dorefa, zhu2016trained}.

-We explore the effect of the joint knowledge distillation approach in Sec.~\ref{exp:mutual}, the progressive quantization strategies in Sec.~\ref{exp:relaxed} and the stochastic precision in Sec.~\ref{exp:stochastic} in details.

-To justify the robustness of the proposed approaches, we conduct experiments on various representative quantization approaches, including uniform fixed-point approach DoReFa-Net~\cite{zhou2016dorefa}, non-uniform fixed-point method LQ-Net~\cite{zhang2018lq}, as well as binary neural network approaches BiReal-Net~\cite{Liu_2018_ECCV} and Group-Net~\cite{zhuang2019structured}.
-We define ``TS'', ``PP'', ``SP'' and ``KD'' to represent two-step optimization in Sec.~\ref{sec:two-stage}, progressive precision in Sec.~\ref{sec:precision}, stochastic precision in Sec.~\ref{sec:stochastic} and joint knowledge distillation in Sec.~\ref{sec:mutual}, respectively.
+\textbf{Comparison methods.} To justify the effectiveness of the proposed approaches, we conduct experiments on various representative quantization approaches, including uniform fixed-point approach DoReFa-Net~\cite{zhou2016dorefa}, non-uniform fixed-point method LQ-Net~\cite{zhang2018lq}, as well as binary neural network approaches BiReal-Net~\cite{Liu_2018_ECCV} and Group-Net~\cite{zhuang2019structured}.
+The ``Baseline'' in all experiments means that we quantize the model using DoReFa-Net \cite{zhou2016dorefa}, which is defined in Sec.~\ref{sec:preliminary}.
+We define ``TS'', ``PP'', ``SP'' and ``KD'' to represent two-stage optimization in Sec.~\ref{sec:two-stage}, progressive precision in Sec.~\ref{sec:precision}, stochastic precision in Sec.~\ref{sec:stochastic} and joint knowledge distillation in Sec.~\ref{sec:mutual}, respectively.